The following blog post is third in our series on Soil Health.

 The term 'rhizosphere control points' has been coined to explain the concept of information exchange between plants and microorganisms for the health of all parties.
 Plant root structures are affected by bacteria and the role of protozoa on bacterial species is being studied.
 And do protozoa have a hormonal effect on plant structure?
 How does the soil food web affect a plant’s ability to turn on its defense mechanisms against plant diseases or above ground predation?

 These are open questions and areas of scientific debate.
 Soil is an incredibly complicated space and the plant rhizosphere even more so.
 Scientists all agree we haven’t identified all the components to healthy soil.
-Some components are so small scientists know they’re there only by their effect.
+Some components are so small scientists know of them only by their effect.

 You can read the full series here: